2011 National SCRABBLE Championship

 The maximum number of contenders is 12 in Rounds 1-28, 8 in Round 29, 4 in Round 30 and 2 in Round 31.
 The contenders are further divided into a subgroup of leaders and non-leaders, if this can be done without increasing the number of required repeats while maintaining at least four players among the leaders.
 Leaders are paired by repeatedly having the top unpaired player play the lowest-ranked player that can catch up to them.
 Non-leaders are paired Swiss.

-For further information about this pairing system, please refer to the section on Chew pairings in the
+For further information about this pairing system, please refer to the section on Chew pairings in the tsh documentation. tsh configuration files for each division will be found at this website: Division 1, Division 2, Division 3 and Division 4.

 - Chris Cree